Colton Herta: Andretti Autosport

-2021: Three More Wins
+2021: Three more wins

 Going into 2021, Herta was seen as the strongest challenger in the Andretti stable to Scott Dixon for the IndyCar title.
-For 2021 Herta would move from the #88 Andretti Harding Steinbrenner Racing car to the #26 Andretti Autosport with Curb Agajanian car with backing from Indianapolis 500 title sponsor Gainbridge.
+Herta would also move from the No. 88 Andretti Harding Steinbrenner Racing car to the No. 26 Andretti Autosport with Curb Agajanian car with backing from Indianapolis 500 title sponsor Gainbridge.
 Herta started his season caught up in an accident caused by Josef Newgarden in Alabama but earned his first win of the season at St. Petersburg, his first win on a street circuit.
-The rest of the season proved to be a struggle for Herta.
-He would only secure two podium finishes before his second win of the season; a second-place at Road America and third place at the second round on the IMS Road Course.
+He would secure two podium finishes before his second win of the season; a second-place at Road America and third place at the second round on the IMS Road Course.
 He was frequently beset by poor strategy, mechanical issues, and driving errors.
 Most notable of these was at the inaugural round in Nashville; Herta would qualify on pole position for the race, lead most of the race, lost the lead under caution to Marcus Ericsson, and crashed out of the race attempting to take the lead back from Ericsson in the closing laps.
+Herta was in place to win the race at Gateway but would have to retire the car due to a broken half shaft that happened during a pitstop.
 Herta would pick up his second win of the season at Laguna Seca, where he led all but one lap of the race to win from pole.
 He finished the season off with a come from behind victory on The Streets of Long Beach when he started fourteenth and worked his way rapidly through the field to take the lead from Josef Newgarden and Scott Dixon to win his third race of the season.
 He ultimately finished the season fifth in the championship standings.

-2022: A Difficult Season
+2022: A difficult season

 After intense speculation that he would be making a move to Formula One, Andretti Autosport and Herta announced that he would be racing in IndyCar in 2022, partnering Alexander Rossi, Romain Grosjean, and Devlin DeFrancesco.
 Herta struggled in the initial rounds of the season, including crashing after losing the lead at Long Beach, but picked up his first win of the season at the GMR Grand Prix.
+Herta was in place to win the second race at the IMS road course before a mechanical failure would cause him to have to retire the car for the day and his teammate Alexander Rossi would win.